lit/lit/dev-docs/design/how-lit-works.md

 The first argument to the tag is a special array of strings that retains its identity across multiple evaluations of the tagged literal, and is always the exact same array of strings.

-We can see this if we put the tagged literal in a function:
+We can see that the identity is preserved if we put the tagged literal in a function:

 ```js
 // Store how many times we've seen each literal